 Focus on one and start building from there.

 One of the fastest-growing traffic providers is Pinterest.
-I’m still not sure if you should call it a social network or a search engine, but it combines a lot of features of both.
+I’m still not sure if you should call it a social network or a search engine, but it combines many features of both.

-Managing all your pins however is quite a time-consuming activity.
-If you use Pinterest as your main traffic provider then I strongly recommend Tailwind as a time-saving scheduler!
+Managing all your pins, however, is quite a time-consuming activity.
+If you use Pinterest as your main traffic provider, I strongly recommend Tailwind as a time-saving scheduler!